GoodSync for Linux Components

 Server settings are stored in file ~/.goodsync/server/settings.tix which is an editable text file in TIX format.

-If you want to run gs-server as a daemon (service), you can put this file into /etc/rc.init/rc/d to declare gs-server service:
+If you want to run gs-server as a daemon (service), GoodSync installer sets it up as a service already.

 Frequently Asked Questions